Buy with confidence.

 Please follow this guide to configure an IR reader

-Raspberry Pi 5 is the first one that allows to drive multiple I2S data lines using the same interface.
-What it means in practice, is that while all older Pis have just 3 I2S lines (CLK, WS, DATA), Pi5 support up to 4 Data lines (CLK, WS, D0, D1, D2, D3), capable of driving 4 independent audio interfaces.
+Raspberry Pi 5 is the first one that allows the user to drive multiple I2S data lines using the same interface.
+What it means in practice is that while all older Pis have just 3 I2S lines (CLK, WS, DATA), Pi5 supports up to 4 Data lines (CLK, WS, D0, D1, D2, D3), capable of driving 4 independent audio interfaces.

-All Raspberry Pi hats have experimental support for alternative data lines.
-You need to short some solder bridge to use it though.
-In theory, it allows to configure Hats to use different pins and stack them together to create 4 individual stereo interfaces (8 channels in total) using the same device.
+2X Raspberry Pi hats support alternative data lines.
+You need to short some solder bridge to use it, though.
+It allows configuring Hats to use different pins and stack them together to create 4 individual stereo interfaces (8 channels in total) using the same device.

 dtoverlay=hifiberry-dac8x